H. D. Moore

-H. D. Moore is a network security expert, open source programmer, and hacker.
+HD Moore is an American network security expert, open source programmer, and hacker.
 He is the founder of the Metasploit Project and was the main developer of the Metasploit Framework, a penetration testing software suite.

 Moore is currently the co-founder and chief technical officer of runZero, Inc, a provider of cyber asset attack surface management software and cloud solutions.
 The company was originally founded in 2018 as Rumble, Inc and renamed to runZero, Inc. in 2022.

 Prior to starting runZero, Moore served as the vice president of research and development at Atredis Partners, the chief research officer at Boston, Massachusetts-based security firm Rapid7, and remained the chief architect of the Metasploit Framework until his departure from Rapid7 in 2016.

 Information security work

 Moore developed security software utilities for the United States Department of Defense as a teenager, and founded the Metasploit Project in the summer of 2003 with the goal of becoming a public resource for exploit code research and development.

 He is known for his work in WarVOX, AxMan, the Metasploit Decloaking Engine and the Rogue Network Link Detection Tools, and started a "Month of Browser Bugs" (MoBB) initiative in 2006 as an experiment in fast-paced vulnerability discovery with full disclosure.
 This started the Month of Bugs project meme, and resulted a number of web browser patches and improved security measures.

 Moore has discovered, or been involved in the discovery of, a number of critical security vulnerabilities.